Allotment Renewals 2024 now due

-There is no notice period observed.
+There is no formal notice period observed.
 However you must inform us as soon as you have decided to give up the plot and you must ensure that it's ready to be cultivated again by a new tenant.
-Providing everything is in order your deposit will be returned.
+Providing everything is in order, your deposit will be returned.

-*If a plot will incurr costs in excess of £50 you will be charged for these additional costs.
+*If a plot will incur costs in excess of £50 you will be charged for these additional costs.